samishafique786/Cloud-LEMP-Architecture/3-WordPress-Configuration.md

 # WordPress Installation and Configuration on VM-1 (the web server)
- Since WordPress using PHP and its different extensions, let us install the necessary ones before installing WordPress.
+ Since WordPress uses PHP and its different extensions, let us install the necessary ones before installing WordPress.

 ```bash
 sudo apt install php-curl php-gd php-intl php-mbstring php-soap php-xml php-xmlrpc php-zip
 ```
-Now that the new extentions have been installed, let us restart PHP so that it make use of the new features
+Now that the new extensions have been installed, let us restart PHP so that it makes use of the new features
 ```bash
 sudo systemctl restart php7.4-fpm
 ```